Posts

 His Long-Promised Reckoning

-After a life spent repairing his cowhide heart that has ruptured as often as a field of oil rigs in the Panhandle heat of an Amarillo summer, a gunslinger of some years, weathered to the amber of Old Overholt Rye, emerges from the final gasp of train steam.
-With a low-slung belt and spurs as rusted as him that jangle past the platform of twirling parasols that from space must surely look like daisies, he makes his way toward his long-promised reckoning— the high-noon showdown at La Misión de las Almas Perdidas— stopping twice: once to stroke a gentle horse, and once to catch his breath.
-And then he stands in the middle of the tree-lined crossroads, whose leaves, red as Malbec, cling to their branches like kinfolk in the Great Flood, praying, like him, to hold on one last time.
+After a life spent repairing his cowhide heart that's ruptured as often as a field of oil rigs in the Amarillo heat, a gunslinger of some years, weathered to the amber of Old Overholt Rye, emerges from the final gasp of train steam.
+With a low-slung belt and spurs as rusted as him that jangle past the platform of twirling parasols which, from space, must surely look like newborn daisies, he makes his way toward his long-promised reckoning — the high-noon showdown at La Misión de las Almas Perdidas — stopping once to stroke a gentle horse, and once to catch his breath.
+And then he stands in the middle of the tree-lined crossroads, whose leaves, red as Malbec cling to their branches like kinfolk in the Great Flood, praying, like him, to hold on one last time.
 But youth will outdraw him, and the wind will take the leaves.
-In the end, everything returns to dust, and the fragments left behind are all that light their trail to glory: ...
+Leaving behind his legacy — a misspelled name on a weather-cracked wooden cross, the ballad of a chapel bell, and the shadow of a mournful woman quiet as an unwound ...

 My Mom is Mist Now